OddRefrigerator/wordpress-demo/README.md

 # wordpress-demo
-Wordpress demo with mysql database and nginx reverse proxy.
+Wordpress demo with mysql database.

 *Create pod using podman*